Parents of students throughout Florida have enrollment options available to them through a process called “controlled open enrollment.”

 Applicants with a verified sibling shall be noted and maintained in a sibling list.
 If one sibling is selected, other verified siblings will be given priority.
 Every effort will be made to place siblings at the same school.
 An application must be completed for each child.
 Siblings are defined as a brother, sister, stepbrother, stepsister, living in the same household.
 Verification will be required.

 Applications submitted during the COE window are given equal consideration regardless of whether submitted on the first day of the window or the last day of the window.
+Remember there is a lottery process.

 Yes.
 If seats re-open the student with the next number in the lottery will be notified and offered a seat.
 This process will only continue until the 8th day count.
 The list will then be dissolved.